supermemo-wiki/SuperMemo.Wiki/reference-manual/backup-guide.md

 ### Pushing (*\"saving\"*) your work to GitHub

-!> Every time you finish using SuperMemo, make sure to run `sm-main-commit.bat`.
+> Every time you finish using SuperMemo, make sure to run `sm-main-commit.bat`.
+{.is-info}

 That's all !
 Your collection is synchronized online, congratulations !